Hello creative friends,

 When I feel overwhelmed I tend to retreat to the sanctity of my crafting space…. ‘my happy place’.
 I recognised that I needed to have some quiet me time to reflect and restore my energy…. and I’m sure you will agree, creativity is always such a great healer.

 Although I’ve now moved on to my July kit, there was a piece of artwork on my watercolour board that was inspiring me to make something else with the Rose Garden Tearooms kit.

 It was a tearooms shop that I painted and was originally going to include in the kit, but decided not to at the last minute.

 It was calling out to me to be finished and I knew exactly how I wanted to use it.

 I made a happy mail folder to send to a friend.

 [I apologise for the lighting… I filmed it at night.]

 It’s a flip folder to hold embellishments, teabags and small printables and is small and flat enough to send in the mail.

 It wasn’t until I had finished this project that I felt I should have included the shop image in the kit after all.

-So, I added a small printable PDF file to the June kit today that contains the two covers and the two altered papers I created specifically for this project.
+So, I created a small printable PDF file that is an additional file for the Rose Garden Tearooms kit, should you wish to create this folio too.
+The extra PDF contains the two covers and the two altered papers I created specifically for this project.